Winner of the 3rd Art Award: Amelie von Wulffen

-Born 1966 in Breitenbrunn, Germany, von Wulffen studied at the Munich Academy of Fine Arts from 1987 to 1994 under Daniel Spoerri and Olaf Metzel.
+Amelie von Wulffen, born in Breitenbrunn (Upper Palatinate) in 1966, studied at the Academy of Fine Arts in Munich with Daniel Spoerri and Olaf Metzel from 1987 to 1994.
 She lives and works in Berlin.

 In line with the founder’s oeuvre, the award jury deliberately chose an artist whose works are in the tradition of representational art.
 Amelie von Wulffen masterfully plays on a whole range of artistic levels at the same time.
 Be it collage, drawing, painting or installation: she portrays different periods and styles next to each other and inside each other, takes unusual perspectives and therefore interweaves motives from a collective memory, art history and amateur painting with each other.
 She creates new worlds full of ambivalence where she also does not leave out the dark side of human existence but deals with the theme offensively and not without (self-)irony.

-She received the Villa Romana Award in 2000 and the ars viva Award in 2002.
-She attracted international attention at the latest when she participated in the 50th Biennale in Venice in 2003 and at Manifesta in San Sebastian in 2004.
-The Centre Pompidou in Paris and the Museum für Gegenwartskunst Basel dedicated solo exhibitions to her in 2005.
+She gained international recognition, at the latest, with receiving the Villa Romana Award in 2000.
+In 2002, she received the ars viva Award, and in 2003, she participated in the 50th Venice Biennale.
+Two years later, in 2005, the Centre Pompidou in Paris as well as the Museum für Gegewartskunst Basel dedicated solo exhibitions to her.
 The Pinakothek der Moderne in Munich showed a major retrospective in 2015.
-Her works could most recently be seen at Studio Voltaire in London.